Zimbabwe: Economy

 The main foreign exports of Zimbabwe are minerals, gold, and agriculture.
+Zimbabwe is crossed by two trans-African automobile routes: the Cairo-Cape Town Highway and the Beira-Lobito Highway.
 Zimbabwe is the largest trading partner of South Africa on the continent.
 Taxes and tariffs are high for private enterprises, while state enterprises are strongly subsidised.
 State regulation is costly to companies; starting or closing a business is slow and expensive.
 Tourism also plays a key role in the economy but has been failing in recent years.
 The Zimbabwe Conservation Task Force released a report in June 2007, estimating that 60% of Zimbabwe's wildlife had died since 2000 as a result of poaching and deforestation.
 The report warns that the loss of life combined with widespread deforestation is potentially disastrous for the tourism industry.
 The information and communications technology sector has been growing at a fast pace.
-A report by the mobile internet browser company Opera in 2011 ranked Zimbabwe as Africa's fastest growing market.
+A report by the mobile web browser company Opera in 2011 ranked Zimbabwe as Africa's fastest growing market.

 Since January 2002, the government has had its lines of credit at international financial institutions frozen, through U.S. legislation called the Zimbabwe Democracy and Economic Recovery Act of 2001 (ZDERA).
 Section 4C instructs the secretary of the treasury to direct international financial institutions to veto the extension of loans and credit to the Zimbabwean government.
 According to the United States, these sanctions target only seven specific businesses owned or controlled by government officials and not ordinary citizens.

 Zimbabwe maintained positive economic growth throughout the 1980s (5% GDP growth per year) and 1990s (4.3% GDP growth per year).
 The economy declined from 2000: 5% decline in 2000, 8% in 2001, 12% in 2002 and 18% in 2003.
 Zimbabwe's involvement from 1998 to 2002 in the war in the Democratic Republic of the Congo drained hundreds of millions of dollars from the economy.
 From 1999 to 2009, Zimbabwe saw the lowest ever economic growth with an annual GDP decrease of 6.1%.
 The downward spiral of the economy has been attributed mainly to mismanagement and corruption by the government and the eviction of more than 4,000 white farmers in the controversial land confiscations of 2000.
 The Zimbabwean government and its supporters attest that it was Western policies to avenge the expulsion of their kin that sabotaged the economy.